bcgov/sso-playground-bcsc/helm/app/README.md

 # Auth Playground Helm Chart

-The helm chart installs k8s objects with the release name `auth-playground`.
+The helm chart installs k8s objects with the release name `sso-playground`.

 ## Installing the Chart